Aliasgarnath7/-Weather-Data-Dashboard/README.md

 Sunrise & Sunset Times: Displays the local sunrise and sunset times.

 Chance of Rain: A 7-day forecast showing the probability of rain.

+Technology Stack
+Power BI Desktop

+Power Query (for data transformation)

+Contributing
+We welcome contributions!
+If you have suggestions or improvements, please open an issue or submit a pull request.